About

 Born in Aichi prefecture.
 Started playing the piano at the age of 3.
 So far, 3rd prize at the 6th Hamamatsu International Piano Competition, 5th prize at the 9th Sydney International Piano Competition and 3 special prizes, 5th prize at the 18th Leeds International Piano Competition, 7th Bon Telecom Beethoven International Piano Competition Won 2nd prize in piano competition.

-Won the 1st prize and the Grand Jury Prize (common to all divisions) at the 3rd Tokyo Music Competition.
-Since then, he has appeared in regular concerts of the Yomiuri Nippon Symphony Orchestra, Tokyo Symphony Orchestra, Kyoto Symphony Orchestra, Osaka Philharmonic Orchestra, Nagoya Philharmonic Orchestra, Sapporo Symphony Orchestra, etc., and has performed with orchestras and given recitals not only in Japan but throughout Europe. , chamber music, and regular performances on period instruments.
-Pavel Gililov said, "An extraordinary sense of time.
-It's like listening to an orchestra played by a wonderful conductor."
-Shigeru), etc., and in September 2020, at the "B → C" sponsored by the Tokyo Opera City Cultural Foundation, this epoch-making concert that made full use of four keyboard instruments and performed Cage and others is "Japan's It is no exaggeration to say that it was an important night in the history of piano performance.”
-From 2019, he has held his own recital project "Real-time".
+He won first place and the Grand Jury Prize (all categories) at the 3rd Tokyo Music Competition.
+Since then, he has performed at subscription concert with the Yomiuri Nippon Symphony Orchestra, Tokyo Symphony Orchestra, Kyoto Symphony Orchestra, Osaka Philharmonic Orchestra, Nagoya Philharmonic Orchestra, Sapporo Symphony Orchestra, and others, and regularly performs with orchestras in Japan and across Europe, as well as recitals, chamber music, and on early instruments.
+His performances have been praised as having "an exceptional sense of time.
+It's like listening to an orchestra performed by a great conductor" (Pavel Gililov) and "an artist with outstanding poetic sensibility and philosophical wisdom" (Shigeo Hamada).
+In September 2020, he performed a groundbreaking concert at "B→C" organized by the Tokyo Opera City Cultural Foundation, where he used four keyboard instruments to play Cage and others, and was highly praised as "it is no exaggeration to say that this was an important night in the history of piano performance in Japan" (Masako Ito).
+Since 2019, he has been holding his own recital project "Real-time."

 Recordings from Fontek include "Towards a Distant Lover: A Perspective from Schumann's Fantasia", "Portrait of the Night", "In the Twilight - Brahms/Liszt/Berg Works", "Bagatellen", and "Cage".
 Released Sonatas and Interludes for Prepared Piano (won the 76th Agency for Cultural Affairs Art Festival Award for Excellence in the Record Division), which has been well received in major papers such as Record Geijutsu.